danthedeckie/simpleeval/README.rst

 Functions
 ---------

-You can define functions which you'd like the expresssions to have access to:
+You can define functions which you'd like the expressions to have access to:

 .. code-block:: pycon